kb1278/ecommerce-revenue-forecasting/README.md

 # Conclusion

-This project demonstrates an end-to-end machine learning forecasting workflow, from raw transaction data integration through model development and evaluation.
+This project demonstrates an end-to-end revenue forecasting workflow, from raw transaction data integration through time-series analysis, feature engineering, model development and evaluation.

+Two forecasting approaches were compared using a six-month chronological holdout test set:

+ARIMA - Statistical time-series forecasting
-By comparing ARIMA and XGBoost models, the project showed that machine learning-based forecasting with engineered time-series features provided stronger revenue predictions for this dataset.
+XGBoost - Machine learning forecasting with engineered time-series features

+ARIMA achieved the strongest forecasting performance, with an MAE of 49.7K BRL and an RMSE of 73.7K BRL, compared with XGBoost's MAE of 90.3K BRL and RMSE of 110.7K BRL.

+ARIMA achieved approximately 45% lower MAE and 33% lower RMSE than XGBoost.

+The results highlight the importance of comparing multiple modelling approaches and selecting the model that performs best on unseen, time-ordered data.
+While XGBoost provided a flexible feature-based modelling approach, ARIMA was better suited to this dataset and evaluation period.

 ---